Mention-la/Mention-la/README.md

 ### ❤️ Donation and Sponsorship

 If you ❤️ Mention la and want to support the author in financial way, you could click the ```Sponsor``` button at the mid-top.
 You could choose to sponsor monthly (Github Sponsors) or donate one time (Paypal or BuyMeACoffee).
 I am grateful for your kind support.
+Beside supporting me, you may also consider to donate money to [612 Humanitarian Relief Fund](https://612fund.hk/zh/donate).